Re-examining Low Rank adaptation for private LLM fine-tuning: Experiments

 \section{Experiments}

-In this section, we present the evaluation method and the experiment results we had.
-To evaluate our main goal of improving the sample efficiency of DP-SGD, we compared the performance of DP-SGD with and without our denoising method across different datasets from the GLUE benchmark \citep{wang2019glue} and two sizes of the roberta model \citep{liu2019roberta}.
+In this section, we present the evaluation of our proposed method.
+To assess our goal of improving the sample efficiency of DP-SGD, we compared the performance of DP-SGD with and without our SVD denoising method across four classification datasets from the GLUE benchmark \citep{wang2019glue} and two model scales of the RoBERTa family \citep{liu2019roberta}.
+The baseline method is standard DP-LoRA.
+We provide the full experimental details and hyperparameter settings for all experiments in Appendix~\ref{appendix:experimental_details}.

-Because our goal is to find a fast converging method, with possible trade-off in the final performance, we count the number of training steps each method needs to reach some certain (validation) accuracy thresholds.
-We set these thresholds to be \(95\%\) and \(90\%\) of the SOTA results for the private training of the same models on the same datasets.
-The SOTA results are taken from \citet{yu2021differentially}.

-For epsilon, we also follow the same setup as \citet{yu2021differentially}, which is \(6.7\) for all datasets, and compute the required noise multiplier using the privacy accountant of \citet{gopi2021numerical} in each case so that the total privacy loss at \(400\) steps is \(6.7\).

-We keep every other hyper-parameter the same as \citet{yu2021differentially}, including batch size, learning rate, weight decay, and clipping norm.
-Looking at the tables \ref{tab:results_roberta_base} and \ref{tab:results_roberta_large}, we can see that our method consistently improves the sample efficiency of DP-SGD across all datasets and model sizes.
-Improvements range from \(20\%\) to \(100\%\) in the number of steps required to reach \(90\%\) and \(95\%\) of the SOTA performance.
-Also, we achieved higher performance in five out of eight cases for the final accuracy at \(400\) steps.

-To explain why this method converges faster, we can check the improvement in cosine similarity between the denoised and noisy gradients with respect to the clipped gradients.
-As shown in Figure~\ref{fig:improvements}, the denoising method consistently improves the alignment between the noisy and clipped gradients throughout the training process, which aligns with our explanation of why the speedup happens.